nasa/openmct/docs/src/design/planning/APIRefactor.md

 ```

 Where `mctRegistry.install` is placeholder API that wires into the
 existing bundle registration mechanisms.
-The framework layer and
-main point of entry would need to be adapted to (a) clearly depend
+The main point of entry
+would need to be adapted to clearly depend on these bundles
-on these bundles, in the require sense of a dependency, and
+(in the require sense of a dependency), and the framework layer
-(b)
+would need to implement and integrate with this transitional
+API.

 Benefits: